-Create a single PDF document with the PI's name as the title.
+- Applicants selected through the letter of intent process are invited to submit a full application on July 14, 2023. - Create a single PDF document named as follows: PI's Last Name\Large\2023.
 Use a PDF creation software such as Adobe® Acrobat® Professional to create the PDF rather than scanning hard copies to produce a PDF.
-Such files can be difficult to email to open and, therefore, will not be accepted for review.
+Such files can be difficult to e-mail or open and, therefore, will not be accepted for review. - Email the application to Christine Reilly (creilly@icrg.org) on July 14, 2023.

-Send proposal via email to Christine Reilly, Senior Research Director (creilly@icrg.org) by 5 p.m.
-(Eastern), January 31, 2023.

 Questions?
-Contact Christine Reilly (creilly@icrg.org; 978-338-6610).
+Contact Christine Reilly, Senior Research Director (creilly@icrg.org; 978-338-6610).